What Is Juz in Quran? 30 Parts Simple and Clear Explanation

 Allah gives us his word to keep the Quran away from any corruption or alteration.
 He said this many times in the Quran.
 You can also see this in reality through the cautious observation of Hofaz, as Allah provides many means so that people can learn, memorize, and review.

-What does Juz mean in the Quran?
+What is Juz meaning in Quran?

 Juz (جزء) is a conventional divider of the Quranic text.
 The word juz means part, and it divides the Quran into 30 almost equal parts.
 Or a bit more (22 or 23).